kolu-shuangliang/responsive-base/README.md

 ## Navbar ##
 * Sticks to top.
 * No JQuery required.
 * Default and mobile view.
-Media query triggers at < 768px width.
+Media query triggers at <= 768px width.
-* Logo/brand, single nested links, floats left/right.
+* Logo/brand, single nested links

 Problems for now.
 * Too many links push to second row.
 Have to manage them manually.
-* If last link in `float: right` is nested, its dropdown will clip to outside of the viewport.
-Manage manually.

 ## Responsive grids ##
 Grid system that resizes itself at certain media query widths.